redhat-cop/openshift-applier/roles/openshift-applier/README.md

 You can source a directory composed of static files (without parameters) using `files` instead of defining each file individually.

-NOTE: Formerly, this was done using a separate `content_dir` structure.
-This has been deprecated.

 That would look like this:
 ```yaml
 - object: policy